-(RO and RS) has given Alice (RO) the ability to manage the access to and sharing permissions of all of her employment data by means of a UMA data sharing platform contractually provided by ForgeRock (AS) as part of the County's overall application access management.
-She is able to authorize sharing of her employment with Wells Fargo (RqP) when applying for a home mortgage loan.
-On an unrelated note, Alice has a minor nephew (Resource Subject) who is in the child dependency system and for whom she has been appointed a guardian.
+Alice has a minor nephew (called a Resource Subject for now) who is in the child dependency system and for whom she has been appointed a guardian.
 She is able to access confidential records relating to her nephew and authorize sharing of his medical records using the AS platform.
 All of the access and sharing policies offered by the AS strictly follow the evolving information privacy and security requirements of California state law and Santa Clara regulations.